 Getting help early on when symptoms begin can make treatment easier and faster.
 Because avoidance makes anxiety worse in the long run, recovery involves intentionally going to places that make them anxious.
 While doing so will result in temporary increases in anxiety, it will also help to build confidence and prevent their symptoms from disrupting their ability to function.

-The most effective form of treatment for agoraphobia is exposure therapy.6 Exposure therapy is a specific form of Cognitive Behavioral Therapy (CBT) that involves gradually facing feared situations that were previously avoided.
-Before any exposure work begins, therapists help clients learn relaxation skills to help them cope with distress and anxiety.
+The most effective form of treatment for agoraphobia is exposure therapy, involving gradually facing feared situations that were previously avoided.4 Before any exposure work begins, therapists help clients learn relaxation skills to help them cope with distress and anxiety.
 Once these skills have been developed, exposure therapists work collaboratively with the client to develop a plan to begin gradually facing feared situations and places.
 This can be done with imagination, “in-vivo” (real-life scenarios), or even with virtual realit exposure therapy.

 Eventually, the therapy would progress to exposures like taking walks around the neighborhood or short drives to the store.
 While exposure therapy is scary and uncomfortable at first, most people experience a drastic reduction in their symptoms if they complete the treatment, gaining the ability to return to their normal life and routine.